Roman Bath House

 On Foot, by Public Transport or by Bike

-The bath house is withing easy walking or cycling distance from Lancaster’s bus and railway stations.
+The bath house is withing easy walking or cycling distance of Lancaster’s bus and railway stations.
 It’s accessed via a mown grass path through Vicarage Field from the footpath which connects St George’s Quay to Castle Hill.

 - Download a free visitor map of Lancaster city centre (PDF, 929KB).